c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 ### » `zsh-autosuggestions`: Commands Recall Assistant

-No doubts, this is my favorite Plugin.
-This Plugin suggests command completion based on history.
-It is amazing.
+No doubts, It is my favorite Plugin.
+It suggested commands completion based on history with significant delay.

 ![](image-1.png)